littlstar/littlstar-ios-sdk/README.md

 #### 3rd Party Licenses & Acknowledgments

 For legal reasons, you must include the following acknowledgment somewhere in your application's user interface (must be visible to users).
 Typically it is placed under "Info" or "About" section with a title "3rd Party Licenses & Acknowledgments".

-> 360 video playback is based on Finwe Ltd.'s Orion360 Engine.

 Installation
 -------